An R package for Plasmodium vivax molecular correction via statistical genetic inference of

 - Reinfection

-Two other important features are more general:
+Two other important features:

 Please be aware of the following points!